SteveJustin1963/tec-DAT/README.md

 ![](https://github.com/SteveJustin1963/tec-DAT/blob/master/pics/ccvv55.png)

+### MENU DRIVER
+This is a universal routine used to select
+- It is already used by the tape software
+- various utilities routine from JMON.
+- It may also be easily used by the TEC user.

+To move forward through the MENU, press "+".
+To move backward, press "-".
+Notice the automatic FIRST-TO-LAST, LAST-TO-FIRST wrap around.
+Pressing "GO" will take you into the perimeter handler.
+When a "GO" command is received, control is passed to the required routine via a 2-byte address stored at 0888 by the calling routine.

 ### Tape software
+- Feature
  - 300 baud slow speed / 600 baud high speed/  auto execution
  - LOAD ,  selected /  next /  at address
  - TEST tape; with check every page (256 bytes) / to memory block /

-universal MENU driver and perimeter handler.
+Access universal MENU driver and perimeter handler.
+Call up the cassette software by pressing SHIFT and ZERO together.
+If you have not fitted a shift key, the cassette software can be addressed by pressing the address key, then the plus key, then zero.

 - SAVE
-  - shift and zero at the same time, GO
-  - or Address, "+","0" consecutively, GO
   - displays -F aka File and a random two-byte, replace with file number press "+" key
   - now shows "-S". start of the block you wish to save(output to tape).
 Enter 0900, and then press "+".
   - now shows "-E." enter the address of the last byte of the block to be saved.
 Enter 090A and press "+".